O1ahmad/ansible-role-elasticsearch/README.md

 3 properties `${sys:es.logs.base_path}`, `${sys:es.logs.cluster_name}`, and `${sys:es.logs.node_name}` are exposed by Elasticsearch and can be referenced in the configuration file to determine the location of this log file and potentially others.
 The property **${sys:es.logs.base_path}** will resolve to the log directory, **${sys:es.logs.cluster_name}** will resolve to the cluster name *(used as the prefix of log filenames in the default configuration)*, and **${sys:es.logs.node_name}** will resolve to the node name *(if the node name is explicitly set)*.

-Each line to be rendered in the file can be expressed as entry within a list of dicts, contained within `log4j_properties`, consisting of a hash containing an *optional* `comment` field and list of associated key-value pairs:
+Each line to be rendered in the file can be expressed as an entry within a list of dicts, contained within `log4j_properties`, consisting of a hash containing an *optional* `comment` field and list of associated key-value pairs:

   ```yaml
   log4j2_properties: